 In accordance with the U.S. Citizenship and Immigration Service/Homeland Security stipulations, JCC will classify as an international student any applicant who is not a United States citizen and who has been admitted to the U.S. in a temporary, nonresident status.
-International students at JCC pay the out-of-state tuition rate.
-To receive the Michigan or Jackson County tuition rate based on the students' legal U.S. residency status, a student must:

-- Be a citizen, or - Obtain legal U.S. residency status as a permanent resident, refugee or be granted asylum as of the start of the semester.
+International students at JCC pay the international tuition rate.
+Au pairs are considered to be international students.
+Those who receive the Michigan or Jackson County tuition rate must: • Obtain legal U.S. residency status as a permanent resident, refugee or be granted asylum as of the start of the semester.
 Individuals who have refugee, immigrant or resident alien status are not classified as international students.
 The visa classification of each international applicant determines the admission requirements and the attendance regulations applied to the applicant.